-Her firm has attracted such clients as the Ringling College of Art and Design ($200,000 raised), Circus Sarasota ($75,114 raised), the Evangelical Lutheran Church in America, the Suncoast Workforce Development Board (new revenue growth of over 600 percent), Habitat for Humanity affiliates ($2 million plus), the Sarasota Film Festival ($185,000), Meals on Wheels PLUS ($2 million plus) and 200+ other organizations.
+Her firm attracted clients such as the Ringling College of Art and Design ($200,000 raised), Circus Sarasota ($75,114 raised), the Evangelical Lutheran Church in America, the Suncoast Workforce Development Board (revenue growth of over 600 percent), Habitat for Humanity affiliates ($2 million plus), the Sarasota Film Festival ($185,000), Meals on Wheels PLUS ($2 million plus) and 200+ other organizations.
 Her consulting work is respected for its professionalism, innovation, and practicality.
 Jedediah Shoemaker, Associate Director at the Sarasota Film Festival, said, “The best part of working with you was using you as a Lifeline—like in Who Wants to be Millionaire.
 I got a lot of helpful, reliable, constructive, and objective feedback.
 It was a huge confidence assist.
 It saved me lots of time and sometimes my sanity.”

 Consulting.
 Karen’s management consulting included designing the Sarasota School-to-Work Program, funding and launching the Women Resource Center’s Employment Solutions, the ELCA’s Florida-Bahamas Synod Resource Center and many others.
 Consultations discover new revenue, improved products, and services, and save time.
 Her revenue growth activities raise multi-millions of dollars yearly.
 They stimulate new ideas and tap underutilized assets.
 Kathleen M. Tunney, MS, President, Associates for Human Services, Inc., said, “My favorite things about working with Karen are her personality, availability, expertise, and the concrete goals we set for our work.”

 Speaker.
 Karen is a frequent leader on strategy, innovation, and revenue growth.
 She presented to and helped to build teams with such diverse audiences as BoardSource, Catholic Charities ($228,000 raised), Florida-Bahamas Synod, the Early Learning Coalition, Meals on Wheels of America, and the Association of Fundraising Professionals.
-In addition, she designed and lead numerous retreats to empower boards and staff to support income growth.
+Also, she designed and lead numerous retreats to empower boards and staff to support income growth.
 In 2008, the Nonprofit Resource Center recognized her as the Trainer of the Year.
-Ted Puckorius, executive committee member with Habitat for Humanity shares, “I’ve attended a lot of facilitated sessions by all kinds of professional.
+Ted Puckorius, an executive committee member with Habitat for Humanity shares, “I’ve attended a lot of facilitated sessions by all kinds of professional.
 What they did, didn’t hold a candle to Karen’s leadership.”